The Beast-Kingdoms of Daniel 7--Strictly Future?

 5. Daniel chapters 2 and 7 both indicate the 4 Kingdoms will originate in the Mediterranean Sea area of the world--Daniel 2 by naming the first Kingdom as Babylon, with its succeeding Kingdoms identified by history, and Daniel 7 by stating that the 4 Kingdoms are "coming up out of" the "great sea", which is known by that name in the Old Testament as the Mediterranean Sea.

 The 4th Kingdom shows a particularly clear succession of events--one after the other.
 Note the sequence.

-Verse 23 shows that the 4th Kingdom "will devour the whole earth"
+Verse 23 of Daniel 7 shows that the 4th Kingdom "will devour the whole earth"

 Verse 24 then shows that "out of this kingdom ten kings (ten horns) will arise".
 Since the ten horns come "out of" this 4th Kingdom, then the 4th Kingdom itself precedes the appearance of the ten horns which arise "out of" it.
 Verse 24 continues on to state that "another" (11th) horn/king "will arise "after them".
 "After them" is another clear sequence phrase.
 Then, same verse, "he (the 11th horn) will be "different from", who?... "the previouse ones".
 Again, a clear sequence phrase.

 Verse 25 then describes a series of events--clearly a series, one after the other, lasting 3.5 years.
 The facts of those those same 3.5-year events are stated in verse 21.
 (Verse 25 gives the angelic interpretation of those facts), Notice the clear sequence word--"until", in verse 22.
 The 4th Kingdom last "until" the 5th and Eternal Kingdom overtakes it.
 Here is a clear succession.
 The 4th Kingdom is followed sequentially in time by the 5th Kingdom of Christ.